What’s your job?

 - BRYTER has a product & business model that’s tried and tested and we’re in the process of scaling our impact, so your impact can scale with us

 - Customers love our product which you’ll have a key role in developing

 This job is not for you

-If you reside outside of CET +/-4h time zones and have no experience in working with Backend systems of any kind, then this job is not for you.
+If you reside outside of CET +/-4h time zones and have no practical experience in software language design, then this job is not for you.

 How to apply?